3 Questions to Ask Your High Blood Pressure Doctor

 Here at Rachman Medical Group our experienced team of physicians specialize in treating high blood pressure.
 Let the services at our clinic help you manage your high blood pressure and get you back to feeling healthy.
-Call us today or schedule an appointment online!
+Contact us today or schedule an appointment online!
 We are conveniently located at 7601 Canby Ave Suite 7 Reseda, CA 91335.

 A high blood pressure – or hypertensive – crisis occurs when your blood pressure rises severely and quickly, with readings of 180/120 or higher.
 There are dangerous consequences of uncontrolled high blood pressure with a reading of 180/120 or greater, which can include: stroke; loss of consciousness; memory loss; heart attack; damage to the eyes and kidneys; loss of kidney function; aortic dissection; angina; pulmonary edema; and eclampsia in pregnant women.